-A traditional “hoagie” or new aged grinder sandwich is loaded with deli meats, shredded lettuce, onions, cheese, and banana peppers, all drizzled with lots of olive oil, vinegar, salt, oregano, and pepper.
-So what we’ve done here with this Grinder salad recipe is take all those ingredients and deconstruct them into a large salad without the bread.
+Grinders are loaded with deli meats, shredded lettuce, onions, cheese, and banana peppers, all drizzled with a generous amount of olive oil, vinegar, salt, oregano, and pepper.
+So what we’ve done here with this salad recipe is take all those ingredients and deconstruct them into a large salad without the bread.

-I’ve put my own spin on this grinder salad recipe by adding olives and omitting onions, because well…onions just don’t always go over well in my house.
+Because I love getting creative with salads, such as this tomato shrimp and cucumber salad or arugula salad with pistachios, I’ve put my own spin on this grinder salad recipe by adding olives and omitting onions, as onions just don’t always go over well in my house.
 I’ve also traded out the traditional provolone cheese for mozzarella balls because they are just so fun to eat!

 Jump to: